hbctraining/variant_analysis/lessons/sequence_alignment_theory.md

 #### Mark and Remove Duplicates

-Now we will add the command to our script that allows us to mark and remove duplicates:
+An important step in processing a BAM file is to mark and remove PCR duplicates.
+These PCR duplicates can introduce artifacts because regions that have preferential PCR amplification could be over-represented.
+These reads are flagged by having identical mapping locations in the BAM file.
+Importantly, it is impossible to distinguish between PCR duplicates and identical fragments.
+However, one can reduce the latter by doing paired-end sequencing and providing appropriate amounts of input material.
+Now we will add the command to our script that allows us to mark and remove duplicates in `Picard`:

 ```
 java -jar $PICARD/picard-2.8.0.jar MarkDuplicates \